 Marla giggled when I said, “Are you ok with me sharing these pictures on the blog?”

-We decided to relocate the cleaning supplies in this closet to another space and add additional shelving to create more storage for food.
+We decided to relocate the cleaning supplies in this closet to another space and add additional shelving to create a pantry closet more food storage.
 They decided that having all of the kids snacks and baking items would be perfect for this newly created kitchen closet pantry.

 This is a pure example of working with what you have and making the best out of the existing storage space available.